 Financial Aid Information

 The financial aid application process is not easy to navigate, even for seasoned counselors, and constantly undergoes changes that further complicates it.
 Come financial aid application time, many students are confused and concerned with the basics, much less how much funding they can receive.
 Students should know they have options when it comes to finding the funding they need to pay for college and shouldn’t rely on one source of funding when applying for financial aid.

 We have prepared a number of resources to help guide students through the financial aid process, as it will be simpler with more resources readily available.
 Browse through our site to find tips and financial aid information for educators and how to introduce students to financial aid.
 Debunk any and all myths that paying for college is out of students’ reach.

 College Funding Guide for Students

 Finding ways for students to pay for college can become overwhelming, as there are many options out there – from federal funding options to what a student’s college can offer to the less traditional avenues of outside funding sources and balancing a job and academics.
-An important part of a counselor’s job is helping students understand their options; rather than focusing on one source of funding over another, students should be exposed to various kinds of funding.
+An important part of a counselor’s job is helping students understand their options.
+Rather than focusing on one source of funding over another, students should be exposed to various types of funding.
 Students worried about their parents’ low income will probably qualify for a number of federal grants.
 Students worried about their less-than-stellar academic record when it comes to landing a college scholarship should know there are scholarships that do not look at grades, GPA and standardized test scores.
 Finding college funding is important, but it’s also important that students know the available choices - ones that cater to them individually.